Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 Pavers – $8 to $11 per square foot

-Greenhouses can be bought in unassembled kits which contain all the materials that are needed to complete to project.
-Unlike building from scratch, greenhouse kits include ready made parts.
-They are usually consisted of a frame, covering and a flooring material.
+Greenhouses can be bought in unassembled kits containing all the materials needed to complete the project.
+Unlike building from scratch, greenhouse kits include ready-made parts.
+They usually consist of a frame, covering and flooring material.
 The main advantage of a greenhouse kit is that it saves you time, money and effort.

-Backyard greenhouse kits are made with several material options for the frame and the covering.
-The least expensive greenhouse kit is made up of PVC pipes, assembled as a hoop house, while the most expensive one is the composite greenhouse kit.
-Some other backyard greenhouse kits come in aluminum, wood, resin, PVC, glazing and poly carbonate.
+Backyard greenhouse kits have several material options for the frame and the covering.
+The least expensive greenhouse kit comprises PVC pipes assembled as a hoop house, while the most expensive is the composite greenhouse kit.
+Some other backyard greenhouse kits come in aluminum, wood, resin, PVC, glazing and polycarbonate.

 Greenhouse starter kits can be bought for as low as $10 per set.
 While the larger backyard greenhouse kits usually cost $200 to $5000, depending on the size and material.